 Maintain Drains Tree Root Removal Services

 Maintain Drains are able to help for any of your needs if you have tree root obstruction in your drains.
+We operate in Poole and Bournemouth but can travel to the wider Dorset or Hampshire area.
 We offer a huge range of services to enable us to fix any of your plumbing issues.
 Call us on 01202 3000040 if you need root removal from your drains.
 We offer CCTV surveys as well as drain relining and excavation services.
-This ensures we can find the location of the tree root obstruction in your drain and then continue to work with your drains to fix the pipes in a cost effective and timely manner.
+This ensures we can find the location of the tree root obstruction in your drain and then continue to work with your drains to fix the pipes in a cost-effective and timely manner.